-- (a) the relevant party shall address the panel and present any witnesses within the time limit allowed by the panel - (b) members can then ask relevant questions - (c) the licensing officer may also ask relevant questions through the chairman of the panel - (d) although there is no intention to allow parties to cross-examine others, they may ask relevant questions through the chairman. - 6.6 Final submissions each party will be given the opportunity by the chairman to summarise their respective cases if they wish for a maximum period of 5 minutes each.
-Final submission shall be made in the following order: - (a) interested parties
+- (a) the relevant party shall address the panel and present any witnesses - (b) members can then ask relevant questions - (c) the other relevant parties involved in the application can then ask relevant questions (the licensing officer who presented the report may also ask relevant questions but these would only generally be points of clarification) - (d) Cross examination is not permitted.
+The meeting takes the form of a discussion. - 6.6 Final submissions/summary each party will be given the opportunity by the chair to summarise their respective cases if they wish.
+Final submission shall be made in the following order: - (a) any other person who has made a representation - (b) each responsible authority